LauraHBui/Modelling-Crime-Data-2021/docs/07-relationships-categorical-variable.md

 ```
 <br>

-From the output, focus on: the means, alternative hypothesis ($H_A$), the t-statistics, the p-value, and the 95% confidence interval (CI).
+From the output, focus on: the means, alternative hypothesis ($H_A$), the t-statistic, the p-value, and the 95% confidence interval (CI).

 First, the means show that males score an average score of -0.2738322 on this fear of crime measure, while females score an average of 0.3281656 - this is the same output we got from exploring our data previously.

 Second, the alternative hypothesis is not equal to 0, which is what we expect if there is no difference between the two groups.

-Third, the t-statistic reports -29.1142624 with an associated p-value which much smaller than our $\alpha$ = 0.05, so we reject the null hypothesis that the difference in the population is 0.
+Third, the t-statistic reports -29.1142624 with an associated p-value that is much smaller than our $\alpha$ = 0.05, so we reject the null hypothesis that the difference in the population is 0.
 We can say that there is a *statistically significant* difference between fear of crime for males and females in England and Wales.
 We can also state that, given the null hypothesis, there is a < .001 chance of observing the difference that we have actually observed (or one more unlikely).

-Fourth, the 95% CI allows us to make an estimate that tells us the value of the difference in means in the population.
+Fourth, the 95% CI allows us to make an estimate of the difference in means in the population.
 From our sample, we estimate that the difference in fear of crime scores between sexes is somewhere between 0.56 and 0.64 points.

 Is this considered a large or small difference?
-In many cases, interpreting this is challenging because it can be subjective or the scale that was used to measure the variable is the original, raw version.
+In many cases, interpreting this is challenging because it can be subjective or the scale that was used to measure the variable is not the original, raw version.
 To help us answer our question of size difference, we will need to include a measure of effect size.
 <br>
 <br>

 ---

-##### Activity 5: Considering the effect size- Cohen's d
+##### Activity 5: Considering the effect size- Cohen's *d*

 We can always look at **standardised measures of the effect size**.
 There are a number of them.
 They aim to give you a sense of how large the difference is by using a standardised metric.
 The value indicating the strength of relationship is known as the **effect size**, and simply quantifies the magnitude of difference between two variables.

-We will use one of the measures, **Cohen's d**, for this example.
+We will use one of the measures, **Cohen's *d***, for this example.
 We can obtain it with the `cohen.d()` function from the `effsize` package:
 <br>